 This comprehensive guide provides step-by-step instructions for configuring the Diamond VC500 and VC500SE video capture devices with OBS Studio.
-For a visual walkthrough, you can follow our YouTube Video Tutorial here; the timestamps included in this guide correspond directly to the steps shown in the video.
-You can click the timestamps.
+For a visual walkthrough, follow our YouTube Video Tutorial here.
+Timestamps in this guide correspond directly to the video; click them to jump to that section.

 1. Hardware Requirements (0:03)